Psalm 94:9 “Does he who fashioned the ear not hear? Does he who formed the eye not see?”

 2. The Scriptures Reveal a Continual Rapport Between God and People

-Throughout both the Old and New Testaments we are confronted with men and women who were guided, instructed, warned and even visited by God.
+Throughout both the Old and New Testaments we are confronted with men and women who were guided, instructed, warned and even visited by God, corporately and individually.
 We see in the following examples that:

-Adam worked together with God in Eden Genesis 2:15-20.
+Adam and Eve worked together with God in Eden.
+Genesis 2:15-20.

 We also come across narratives of visions and dreams given to those who didn’t even know God!